Viverse

 Viverse is an open platform for virtual worlds and environments developed by HTC and encompassing multiple devices and applications.
-Conceived as a metaverse, the platform is intended to create an interconnected series of virtual worlds, and includes elements of augmented reality.
+At launch, HTC described the platform as a metaverse intended to connect a series of virtual worlds, and to include elements of augmented reality.
 The Viverse platform consists of various components, including virtual reality headsets, social applications, and content creation tools.

 History and development

 Some elements that later became part of the Viverse ecosystem were developed as early as 2014.
 The formal announcement of Viverse only came in 2022 at the 2022 Mobile World Congress in Barcelona.
 Viverse was co-founded by Cher Wang, the CEO of HTC, who is also the Chairwoman of Viverse.

 While some HTC hardware has important implications for Viverse, Viverse is envisioned as an open metaverse, and so is not confined to any HTC hardware.

 Components and partners

 As of 2023, Viverse consists of a number of virtual environments, services, platforms, interfaces, and applications, including: